Chart Color Schemes

 Pasadena was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Pasadena, as of data from [insert date], had a higher cultural diversity than most local markets, with 30.9% of its population born overseas and 28.5% speaking a language other than English at home.
-Christianity was the predominant religion in Pasadena, accounting for 53.6% of the population.
-However, the 'Other' religious category showed an overrepresentation in Pasadena, comprising 1.4% compared to the regional average of 0.8%.
+Pasadena's population shows high cultural diversity, with 30.9% born overseas and 28.5% speaking a language other than English at home.
+Christianity is the predominant religion in Pasadena, accounting for 53.6% of its population.
+The largest overrepresentation is seen in the 'Other' religious category, which comprises 1.4% locally compared to 1.8% regionally.

 Frequently Asked Questions - Diversity